xtrx-sdr/images/README.md

-# XTRX FPGA images & pre-compiled binaries
+# Fairwaves XTRX FPGA images, pre-compiled binaries, and software documentation

 This repository hosts FPGA images and pre-compiled binaries for XTRX.